Visualize a multispectral satellite image

 Entire image on the map

 All the spectral bands are available.
-However, because of the human eye's limitations, it is not possible to visualize all of them at the same time.
-Three of the bands have been combined to create a color image, also named image composite.
+However, because of the human eye's limitations (trichromacy), it is not possible to visualize all of them at the same time.
+Three of the bands are combined to create a color image, named image composite.

 Note: